ericgarciaresearch/noaa_sedna/midori2.md

 BLASTDB Version: 5
 ```

-Now, open permissions to avoid potential problems accessing the database:
+Now, open permissions to avoid potential problems accessing the database and kill your screen as needed:
 ```
 chmod 775 *
+exit
 ```

 When you use this, make sure to specify the full path and the basename but do not include the extensions (.ndb|.nhr|.nos etc).
 For example: